FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="getansmsmessage"></a>
 # **GetAnSmsMessage**
-> MessageResult GetAnSmsMessage (string accountId, string messageId)
+> MessageResult GetAnSmsMessage (string messageId)

 Get an SMS Message